jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - "different" is a synonym for asymmetric
         - total number of keys required to completely connect n parties using symmetric cryptography is given by this formula:
             - **(n(n - 1)) / 2**
-    - **Asymmetric** encryption: uses different keys for encryption and decryption
+    - **Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself
-        - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems) - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution
+        - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems)
+        - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution
+        - **Public key**: one part of the matching key pair, which can be shared or published
         - Besides the public key, there is a private key that should remain private and protected
+        - Private key secrecy and integrity of an asymmetric encryption process are entirely dependent upon protecting the value of the private key
         - While asymmetric encryption is slower, it is best suited for sharing between two or more parties
         - Most common asymmetric cryptosystems in use today:
             - Rivest-Shamir-Adleman (RSA)